ikubakery/deathbody/content/HLOIDs directory 🔞/StudioS voicebanks.md

 >
 > The voicebanks and programs here listed are not suitable for anyone under 18+, proceed with caution.

- List of all StudioS voicebanks + UTAU ports
+ List of all StudioS's voicebanks + UTAU ports

 <h2>Akume Iku</h2>
 <b>MAIDLOID software</b>